Thank you for reading our post, please rate this article at the end.

 Start early

-If you want to maximize the miles covered throughout the day, then you should start the hike early.
-As soon as it’s bright enough outside, you should get going.
+Start the hike early to maximize the miles covered throughout the day.
+As soon as it’s bright enough outside, get going.

-This tip will be especially important to follow in winter.
-You will have less daylight time in winter anyway, but you should still get up early and do all your preparations so that you can get moving with the first light.
+This tip is especially important in winter.
+Although there is less daylight in winter anyway, you should still get up early and prepare to move with the first light.

 Hike before breakfast

-Having a breakfast first may seem a good idea – you need energy for the day, right?
-Well, if you have a heavy breakfast, you may actually bring your performance down.
-Not only that but by not having breakfast, you will be saving time and will be able to get going earlier.
+Having breakfast first may seem like a good idea—you need energy for the day.
+However, if you have a heavy breakfast, you may decrease your performance.
+Not only that, but by not having breakfast, you will save time and be able to get going earlier.

-As your first meal, have a very light snack if you absolutely need to eat something.
-As for a full breakfast, postpone it until your first stop.
+As your first meal, have a light snack if you need something.
+Postpone a full breakfast until your first stop.

 Rest every 2 hours or so

 Having a 15-minute power nap can also be insanely helpful.
-Take your shoes off, keep your feet elevated, and close your eyes to rest a little.
+Take your shoes off, keep your feet elevated, and close your eyes to rest.
 Even if you don’t fall asleep, the 15 minutes of calm lying should give you a decent boost for the rest of the journey.

 Maintain a moderate pace